Rating the 26 players Madrid have signed from the Premier League

 “I didn’t want to go, but the club wanted to sell me,” Robben said after his two-year spell at Real came to an end as the club looked to bring in Kaka and Cristiano Ronaldo.

-The general consensus is that the club should not have let the former Chelsea winger go in his prime, now entering his 10th season with Bayern Munich, scoring 138 goals in 291 appearances for the German club.
+The general consensus is that the club should not have let the former Chelsea winger go in his prime, especially as he went on to cement his legend at Bayern Munich.

 Both sides ended up bringing in lawyers, and a Premier League arbitration panel eventually concluded that the permission to seek a new club “was unambiguous in that it envisages only an international transfer”.